gilesncwilliams/Hangman-Project/README.md

 ## License Information
-This repo is unlicensed as it is intended only for training purposes.
+This repo is unlicensed as it was intended only for training purposes.